Fireblend/miyooguide/docs/FAQ.md

 If you followed the steps above it might come in handy to know you can switch the active slot in the middle of a game by pressing `Menu`+`Left` and `Menu`+`Right` on the D-Pad.
 This will decrease and increase the current slot by 1 respectively, and will decide what slot gets used when quick saving and loading.

 ## Transferring Save-States and Save Files To/From Other Devices
 You can transfer your save states and save files to and from other devices just by managing the `/Saves/CurrentProfile/saves/` (for regular in-game saves) and `/Saves/CurrentProfile/states/` (for save states) directories.
-As long as you’re using the same RetroArch core on your other device, or a core that uses the same save/state format, you can resume games started on your Miyoo, PC or other device in another without any issue.
+As long as you’re using the same RetroArch core on your other device, or a core that uses the same save/state format, and the filenames match between rom and save, you can resume games started on your Miyoo, PC or other device in another without any issue.
 It might also be a good idea to regularly back these directories up.
 Remember RetroArch names these files the same as the ROMs, so make sure the names match so RA can recognize them.

 ## Adjust Vibration Intensity
 You can adjust the intensity of in-game rumble by going into `Apps` > `RetroArch`, then selecting `Settings` > `Input` > `Haptic Feedback/Vibration` and setting the `Vibration Strength` value to the desired value.
 To make this change permanent, press `B` twice, go into `Configuration File` and press `Save Current Configuration`.